When you apply to join the Housing Register, we look at your application and work out your priority for housing, using our housing allocation rules.

 If you’re an existing tenant, we’ll look at what kind of property you want to move from and to.

-We put all households into one of four bands from A to D based on their priority for housing.
+We put all households into one of five bands from 1 to 5 based on their priority for housing.